Distilled Water For Hair: Benefits And How To Use

 Does distilled water dehydrate you?

 Yes.
 Distilled water does not contain the essential minerals and ions like regular water.
-Therefore, it may cause dehydration.
+Therefore, it may not contribute to hair hydration and leave your tresses dehydrated.

 Is distilled water good for diabetics?